kasimbadami/Anjuman-e-Badri/README.md

 # Anjuman-e-Badri
-This is This is Anjuman-e-Husami repository repository
+This is This is Anjuman-e-Badri repository